emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

 ## Trust perception - up-/down-stream

-Since since FOSS software distribution is hardly a topic of broad interrest, I'm assumung most users are not familiar with the terms up- and down-stream.
+Since since FOSS software distribution is hardly a topic of broad interest, I'm assuming most users are not familiar with the terms up- and down-stream.
 These terms describe the two main roles in FOSS supply chains.
-Upstream are the software relases as published the owners/authors/maintainers of a specific software project, in the form of source code under a FOSS license.
-Downstream on the other hand catalogs/curates all project up-streams, builds actually useable binaries for the source code and distributes those binaries to users.
+Up-stream are the owners/authors/maintainers of a specific software project, who publish releases in the form of source code under a FOSS license.
+Down-stream on the other hand catalogs/curates all project up-streams, builds actually use-able binaries for the source code and distributes those binaries to users in a secure and easy to consume way with some additional guarantees.

-The interests of Upstream/App-Devs are not always identical to user interests, especially when it comes to monetization of apps.
-In the context of the f-droid.org repository of apps these conflicts of interest manifest in the form of Anti-Feature warnings.
+The interests of Up-stream/App-Devs are not always identical to user interests, especially when it comes to monetization of apps.
+In the context of the f-droid.org repository of apps, these conflicts manifest in the form of Anti-Feature warnings, or even the refusal to package apps because of inclusion policy violations.
 So down-streams are not only a distribution channel but can also serve as a player fending for user rights.
-(Debian and F-Droid examples for this, but there are also counter examples like Windows Store, Google Play, App Store, which are primarily interested in monetizing users.)
+(Debian and F-Droid examples for this, but there are also counter examples like Windows Store, Google Play or Apples App Store, which are primarily interested in monetizing users.)

-## Trust perception - reporducible builds
+## Trust perception - reproducible builds

 The concept of repositories and reproducible builds is not easy to understand for people without technical background.
 My observation is that they tend to